 Testing and fever clinics — coronavirus (COVID-19)

-If you have any COVID-19 symptoms, no matter how mild, you should get tested immediately.
-Symptoms may include:
+If you have any of the following COVID-19 symptoms, no matter how mild, get tested:

 Where to get tested

 If you have any symptoms of COVID-19, you can visit:

 Before your appointment, please call ahead and tell them about your symptoms so they can prepare for your visit.